jedcrandall/protectingatriskusers/src/dendro/README.md

 ## Usage

 It's unlikely that it will run unmodified on your machine.
 You'll need APKs and data scraped from the Anzhi app store and then you'll need to extract strings from them in a special way.
 Reach out to [me](https://jedcrandall.github.io/) and I can provide files or assistance in generating them.
-Basically, you scrape the data with [this](https://github.com/zgkom/anzhi_apk_download) and then do something like:
+Basically, you scrape the data with [this](https://github.com/zgkom/anzhi_apk_download) and then do something like this to make the ``tarred and feathered'' versions of the APKs:

 ```bash
 rm -rf /tmp/papk/*